MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics_metagenomics.rst

 Sequencing depth, per cell normalisation and compositionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To account for differences in sequencing depth, as well as for differences in genome sizes between different samples, we normalize the gene and transcript abundance data by abundances of **10 marker genes**.
+To account for differences in sequencing depth, as well as for differences in genome sizes between different samples,

 .. note::